AStefankiv/writing/how_to_contribute_to_open_source.md

 ## Anatomy of Open Source Projects

 Jumping into an open source project can sometimes feel overwhelming.
-Each project has it's contribution guide, markdown style, and structure.
+Each project typically has a contribution guide, markdown formatting rules, and a folder structure.

 Luckily, most open source projects share some common things:
-- README.md
+- `README.md`

 What it is: The front door of the project.
 Purpose: Explains what the project does, how to install and use it, and sometimes how to contribute.